 - Access to a professional and comprehensive website (www.ltoa.org.uk), featuring a members only section and a members only discussion forum.

-- LTOA guidance documents for tree professionals, covering topics such as surface materials around trees in hard landscapes, the Risk Limitation strategy for tree root claims, CAVAT, OPM management and dog damage to trees.
+- LTOA guidance documents for tree professionals, covering topics such as the Surface Materials around Trees in Hard landscapes, Risk Limitation strategy for tree root claims, CAVAT, OPM management and dog damage to trees.

 - LTOA information leaflets include cover subjects such as the benefits of trees, guidance for managing brown tail moth infestation, tree roots and structures, pruning, and high hedges to name a few.

-As an associate member your organisation can advertise job vacancies on the LTOA website for free.
+As an associate member your organisation can advertise up to three job vacancies in a year on the LTOA website for free.